-On the day he is honored by The Sporting News as the most popular baseball player in America‚ Joe Quinn collects eight hits in the doubleheader, becoming the first player to accomplish the feat.
-The St. Louis second baseman, a mortician in the off-season, helps the NL Browns, who will change their name to the Cardinals after the 1899 season, sweep a twin bill from the Beaneaters, 17-6 and 16-4.
+On the day he is honored by The Sporting News as the most popular baseball player in America‚ Joe Quinn collects eight hits in the NL Browns doubleheader, becoming the first player to accomplish the feat.
+The St. Louis second baseman, a mortician in the off-season, helps the team, who will change their name to the Cardinals after the 1899 season, sweep a twin bill from the Beaneaters, 17-6 and 16-4.

 On the last day of the season, Duff Cooley collects six hits in NL Browns' 16-4 nightcap rout of Boston.
 The 20 year-old rookie accomplishes the rare feat by hitting four singles, a double, and a triple at the Robison Field in St. Louis.

 Doc White tosses his fifth shutout in eighteen days when he blanks New York at Chicago's South Side Park, 4-0.
 The White Sox southpaw will pitch six of his season total of seven shutouts in the month of September.